HabibiMehdi/DeCLFPNet/README.md

 <p align="center"><i>Rats' LFP-Force movement</i></p>

 #### 2. Monkey's LFP Dataset
+This dataset is the publicly available LFP dataset for decoding hand position trajectories
 - **Subjects**: Rhesus Monkey C.
 - **Task**: Center-out task—reaching from a central target to one of eight targets arranged in a circular pattern.
 - **Recording**: